Car Battery Sizes & Types Get the Right Car Battery Size, Voltage & Amps

 When you need a new car battery, come into a Firestone Complete Auto Care in your neighborhood.
 We'll install the best battery choice from our selection of car battery types made by the industry's top car battery manufacturer.
 We'll size up your vehicle's OEM battery and electrical system, and then set up the proper car battery group size to power your ride.
 Learn more about car battery types, group sizes and other specifications that matter when selecting a car battery.

-- SLI Battery: SLI batteries are designed to start your car with fast short bursts of energy to start your engine.
-There is a greater lead plate count, but thinner to cover more surface area and have a custom material.
+SLI Battery: SLI stands for starting, lighting, and ignition.
+SLI batteries are designed to start your car with fast, short bursts of energy that power the motor, the lights, and the vehicle’s engine.
+Once the engine is running, power for the car is supplied by the alternator.
 Most automobiles come with a generic SLI battery from the factory.

-- Gel Cell: A gel cell is considered a VRLA battery and is designed with a gelified electrolyte.
-Gel batteries are extremely resistant to hot temperatures, spillage, physical shock, and electrolyte evaporation.
-Gel batteries function just like a wet cell battery, except they are sealed and dry.
+Gel Cell Battery: Instead of containing a liquid electrolyte like a wet cell battery, a gel cell battery contains a “gelified” electrolyte.
+Gel batteries are tough.
+They’re extremely resistant to hot temperatures, spillage, physical shock, and electrolyte evaporation.
+Gel batteries function just like wet cell batteries, except they’re sealed and dry.

-- Absorbed Glass Mat (AGM): An AGM battery is also considered a VRLA battery and is designed with the electrolyte held in glass mats.
+Absorbed Glass Mat Battery: An absorbed glass mat battery (AGM battery) is designed with the electrolyte held in glass mats, as opposed to freely flooding the plates.
 These glass mats are very thin fibers in the battery and are meshed together to form the electrolyte absorbed glass mat.
-AGM batteries also work just like a wet battery, without the spilling of battery acid and are sealed.
+AGM batteries work just like wet cell batteries, without the potential for spilled battery acid.

-Helpful hint: instead of trying to measure the exact size of your car battery with a tape measure, look for the "Group Size" to be printed on the label of the battery.
-You can also call or visit any local Firestone Complete Auto Care Store to verify your vehicle's correct battery replacement with the vehicle year, make, and model.
+Helpful Hint: Instead of trying to measure the exact size of your car battery with a tape measure, look for the "Group Size" printed on the label of the battery or check your owner’s manual.
+You can also call or visit any local Firestone Complete Auto Care location to verify your vehicle's correct battery replacement with the vehicle year, make, and model.

 Different Battery Group Sizes